-The Board comprises one executive and seven outside Directors at the date of this report.
+The Board comprises one executive and eleven outside Directors at the date of this report.
 The outside Directors bring independent judgment to bear on issues of strategy, performance, resources, key appointments and standards.
 The Company considers all of its outside Directors to be of complementary skills, experience and knowledge and each outside Director has specific skills, experience and knowledge that are valuable to the Company.
 The Board members between them have strong financial, pharmaceutical, CRO, scientific, medical and other skills and knowledge which are harnessed to address the challenges facing the Group.
 The Board meets regularly throughout the year and all Directors have full and timely access to the information necessary for them to discharge their duties.
 The Directors have access to the advice and services of the Company Secretary and may seek external independent professional advice where required.
-The Board considers its current size (8 Directors) to be adequate but continues to look for suitable qualified potential candidates to join the Board.
+The Board considers its current size (12 Directors) to be adequate but continues to look for suitable qualified potential candidates to join the Board.

 As set out below, certain other matters are delegated to Board Committees and all Board Committees report to the Board.
 The Company maintains what it considers an appropriate level of insurance cover in respect of legal action against its Directors.
-The Board, through the Nominating, Sustainability and Governance Committee, engages in succession planning for the Board and in so doing considers the strength and depth of the Board and the levels of knowledge, skills and experience of the Directors necessary for the Company to achieve its objectives.
+The Board, through the Nominating and Governance Committee, engages in succession planning for the Board and in so doing considers the strength and depth of the Board and the levels of knowledge, skills and experience of the Directors necessary for the Company to achieve its objectives.
 The Board meets at least four times each year.
-During the year ended December 31, 2022 the Board held five board meetings.
-All Directors allocated sufficient time to the Company during the year ended December 31, 2022 to effectively discharge their responsibilities to the Company.
+During the year ended December 31, 2021 the Board held nine board meetings.
+During 2021, in response to the global pandemic, those meetings were held both virtually and inperson depending on government guidelines at the time of the meetings.
+All Directors allocated sufficient time to the Company during the year ended December 31, 2021 to effectively discharge their responsibilities to the Company.